Bjørnar Moxnes: Politician and party leader of Red

+The Lindeberg case

-In March 2014, the Oslo council decided to report Moxnes for violating the duty of confidentiality, after a leaking in the Lindeberg-situation.
+In March 2014, the Oslo council decided to report Moxnes for violating the duty of confidentiality, after a leaking in the Lindeberg case.
 In November 2011, health worker Stig Berntsen was accused of abuse towards multiple patients at the Lindebergs Omsorgssenter, where he worked as a health worker and had a duty of trust.
 He was charged by the police, where they investigated the accusations, and Berntsen was temporarily removed from his position.
 It was quickly obvious that the Oslo Municipality Nursing Administration were not following their own routines for abuse situations.
 The police dropped charges in June 2012.
-Berntsen did not get his position at Lindeberg back, but did receive the authorization as a health professional.
+Berntsen did not get his position at Lindeberg back, but did retain authorization as a health professional.

 Kommunerevisjonen researched the case and released a report which had scornful critique against the Oslo council.

 In June 2013, Fagforbundet issued a summons against the Oslo council with demands that Berntsen regained his job.
 In November of the same year, the council retreated.
 After two rounds of mediation, Berntsen got his job back, and received 410 000 crowns in compensation for lost wages.

 On 24 January 2014, Moxnes publicized the Kommunerevisjonen-report.
 On 5 March, a majority in the Oslo council reported Moxnes for violating his duty of confidentiality.
 Moxnes himself argued that he had done nothing unlawful, and that the report was an attempt to gag a politician who was part of the opposition.
 Arne Jensen, the General Secretary in Norsk Redaktørforening, characterized the report as unworthy.
 Jan Fridthjof Bernt, a law professor, claimed that Moxnes had not broken his duty.
 Stig Berntsen even came out in support of Moxnes.

 Before the trial, Moxnes stated that "I will not be instructed or gagged by decisions the others make.
 I refuse to accept that other politicians hide information that is important for patients and other workers, which is important for the rule of law."

 The case landed in the Oslo District Court, and on 15 September, Moxnes was acquitted.
 The court heavily stressed that the information that was released in the report did not contain information that identified the persons involved.
 Moxnes characterized the acquittal as a victory for freedom of speech, and stated that he intends to use it in further struggle for increased transparency.
 At the awarding of the Norwegian Press Association's Flavius Prize on 26 January 2016, Moxnes received an honorable mention.
 He got the Vote of the Year from NATT&DAG.